dan64/vs-deoldify/README.md

 ## Conclusions

 In Summary **HAVC** is able to provide often a final colorized image that is better than the image obtained from the individual models, and can be considered an improvement respect to the current Models.
-It is suggested to use the settings described in the previous section, willing to use a custom configuration, the suggested setup for _video encoding_ is:
+It is suggested to read the [HAVC User Guide](https://github.com/dan64/vs-deoldify/blob/main/documentation/HAVC%20User%20Guide.pdf) which provides useful tips on how to improve the colored movies.

-* **D+D**: DeOldify (with model _Video_ & render_factor = 24) + DDColor (with model _Artistic_ and render_factor = 24)

-willing to accept a decrease in encoding speed of about 40% it is possible to improve _a little_ the colorization process by using the configuration:

-* **DS+DD**: DeOldify (with model _Video_ & render_factor = 30) + DDColor (with model _Artistic_ and render_factor = 30)

-It is also suggested to enable the _DDColor Tweaks_  (to apply the dynamic gamma correction) and the post-process filters: _Chroma Smoothing_ and _Chroma Stabilization_.
-Unfortunately is not possible provide a _one size fits-all solution_ and the filter parameters need to be adjusted depending on the type of video to be colored.

 As a final consideration I would like to point out that the test results showed that the images coloring technology is mature enough to be used concretely both for coloring images and, thanks to **Hybrid**, videos.